 I took a lot of our traditions for granted until I formally started studying herbalism in 2018.

-I am currently a certified Clinical Herbalist through The Bitter Herb Academy, Sacred Earth Arts mentorship, The Herbal Academy and The School of Evolutionary Herbalism.
+I am currently a certified Clinical Herbalist through The Bitter Herb Academy, my Sacred Earth Arts mentorship, with additional advanced courses that I've taken through The Herbal Academy and The School of Evolutionary Herbalism.

 I am also a certified Aromatherapist through Heart of Herbs Herbal School.

 I continue to expand my products every day as I learn more about herbalism.

 Ozark folk traditions use herbs that were growing here when my European ancestors came here from Scotland, Prussia, and Germany, incorporating native traditions as well as those of black ancestors and Shamanic European practices.